mellium/xmpp/README.md

 Copyright 2014 Sam Whited.
-Use of this source code is governed by the BSD 2-clause license that can be found in the LICENSE file.
+Use of this source code is governed by the BSD 2-clause license that can be found in the LICENSE file or the MIT License (also in the LICENSE file) at your disgression.

 [rfc6122]: https://www.rfc-editor.org/rfc/rfc6122.txt
 [idna2008]: http://www.unicode.org/reports/tr46/#IDNA2008